Aliens in the Bible – A short list of the most important “gods” mentioned in the Bible

 From a situation where multiple powerful beings dominated Earth and humans, the narrative has been thus hidden and reshaped by creating an almighty entity.
 How can humans learn of our true past and origins if ancient texts have been corrupted?

-How come we never heard of the many (alien) gods of the Bible?
+How come we never heard of the many aliens in the Bible?

 …to be continued